 “Term” has the meaning assigned to such term in Section 2.2 hereof.

 “Termination Date” means the date for termination of this Agreement specified in the Termination Notice.

+“Termination for Convenience” has the meaning set forth in Section 10.1(b).

 “Termination Notice” has the meaning assigned to such term in Section 11.3.